 Other grooms may prefer something more structured.
 They may want to attend a boxing match, a professional sporting event, a show, or even a play.
 These types of bachelor parties are great options for grooms who want a set schedule for their bachelor parties.
 This may because they want to fit a lot of activities into one day or because they simply want to have a definitive time to go home.

 Of course, there are grooms that may want to make their bachelor party into a bachelor weekend.
 Parties like these have looser structures and give the attendees more time to breathe between activities.
 For example, the groom may want to do a getaway to a casino resort or they may want to go camping.
 At these types of parties, attendees can choose what they want to do.
 Some attendees may want to go shopping while others gamble at the casino or some may want to go bird-spotting while others go hiking.

 These are just a few examples of the types of bachelor parties that exist today.
 However, that isn’t to say that the standard night of partying isn’t still popular.
 In fact, many venues now offer exclusive packages to bachelors to make the night more special than simply going out to a bar.
 These venues are great for a groom that may want the traditional party but doesn’t want to settle for something commonplace.

 Planning a Bachelor Party in Orlando and Miami?

 Are you looking to plan a spectacular bachelor party but don’t know where to start?
-SHOTS Bar is the perfect place to plan a bachelor party in Orlando and Miami.
+SHOTS Bar is the perfect place to plan a bachelor party in Orlando, Miami, & New Orleans.
 We offer VIP packages to our grooms to keep the party unique and tailored to their wants.
 Whether you are looking for great drinks and a good time or a party planned especially for you, you’ll find what you are looking for at SHOTS.
 To learn more about our bachelor party offerings, check out our brochure on our website.